32nd Division (United Kingdom): Formation history

-Group of Tommies of the 2nd Battalion, Manchester Regiment, part of the 32nd Division, after the advance on the Ancre, possibly around Serre, January 1917.
+Group of tommies of the 2nd Battalion, Manchester Regiment, after the advance on the Ancre, possibly around Serre, January 1917.

-The Division was one of those created for Kitchener's Fifth New Army ('K5') on 10 December 1914 and was originally numbered 38th until the six K4 divisions were converted into reserve units.
-It landed in France in November 1915.
-Major-General Reginald Barnes took command of the division for a short while in November 1916 before being replaced by the controversial Major-General Cameron Shute.
+The 32nd Division was one of those created for Kitchener's Fifth New Army ('K5') on 10 December 1914 and was originally numbered 38th until the six K4 divisions were converted into reserve units.

+It landed in France in November 1915, under the command of Major General William Henry Rycroft.
+Major-General Reginald Barnes, replacing the sacked Rycroft, took command of the division for a short while in November 1916 before being replaced by the controversial Major-General Cameron Shute.

 The division was raised from volunteers for Lord Kitchener's New Armies, made up of infantry 'Pals battalions' and artillery brigades raised by public subscription or private patronage.
 The division was taken over by the War Office in September 1915.
 It served in France and Belgium in the trenches of the Western Front for the duration of the war.
 It saw action at the Battle of the Somme, the Pursuit to the Hindenburg Line, the Defence of Nieuport, the German spring offensive, and the Allied Hundred Days Offensive beginning at the Battle of Amiens.